-They’re infrequently traded, the buy & sell prices will be wide apart an uncompetitive, and the underlying companies will leave much to be desired.
+They’re infrequently traded, their buy & sell prices can be wide apart and not competitively priced, and the underlying companies will leave much to be desired.

 There is, of course, a reason why companies fall to such low valuations.
 And it isn’t because they’re optimistic companies with solid management teams.

 Are shares a risky investment?
 Not very risky if you can hold them for a long period, as I demonstrate in that article.
 Penny stocks are the exception, they’re a gamble that I score as 10 out of 10 on the risk scale.

 3. Don’t invest in companies mentioned in unsolicited mail

 You may have received ‘investment reports’ through your letterbox that explain the virtues of a listed company and encourage you to buy shares.

 Such leaflets are examples of ‘Pump and Dump’ investment scams.
 This is where criminals buy shares in a small company, then promote the stock heavily through cold calling and leafleting.